-N Aaximum Program Semester Credit Hours 76 1 Entrance is determined by ASSET® or ACCUPLACER® placement exame score.
-A score of 62 or above on ACCUPLACER® is required for entrance into : ENG 101.

-- 2 Students who fail to demonstrate adequate competency in computer science by passing a computer competency exam must take CIS 146. - 3 Entrance is determined by ACT[®] score or by ASSET[®] or ACCUPLACER[®] placement exam scores in numerical skills and algebra. - 4 ORI 101 or ORI 105 or transfer credit for an orientation to college course is required for all students. - 5 Required for AAS degree and program completion.
+- ENG 101: Entrance is determined by ASSET® or ACCUPLACER® placement exam score.
+A score of 5 or above on ACCUPLACER® is required for entrance into ENG 101. - CIS course: Students who fail to demonstrate adequate competency in computer science by passing a computer competency exam must take CIS 146. - MTH course: Entrance is determined by ACT® score or by ASSET® or ACCUPLACER® placement exam scores in numerical skills and algebra. - · ORI 101 or ORI 105 or transfer credit for an orientation to college course is required for all students. - · ORI 104 is required for AAS degree and program completion.